ericpgreen/ghr/workshops/datascience/ds7.md

 ---
 layout: page
-title: Donuts and Data Science
+title: Model
-subtitle: Session 7 Model
+subtitle: Donuts and Data Science 7
 ---

 ### About this Session